I often think about how life has changed forever since COVID-19…

 I walk into the kitchen, open the cabinet door that houses our coffee mugs from all over the world, and decide to sort them.
 There is Monet’s Garden, Manet’s flowers, LBJ’s museum, The Met, Monmarte, Chicago, The Black Dog, Dubai, etc… I find a cup sent to me by a friend that reads, “Find Joy in Each Day” and I reach for it.
 With a fresh cup of coffee in my hand, I walk into my office and begin to write my story, and stop to take a photo of my mug.
 I look at the photo and smile, remembering why each speaks to me and remains a loved possession.
 For the moment I have left Elsewhere and traveled back in time.
 I am certain you have your own meaningful treasures that speak to you and touch that cord called joy.

-During the months of isolation in Elsewhere, it is soothing to have memories of love and friendship surround you.
+During the months of isolation in Elsewhere, especially in the early days of the pandemic, it is soothing to have memories of love and friendship surround you.
 What you love represents who you are and lights up what is meaningful to you.

 Here are several things I find joy in that I keep around me, always…